scrudgey/DJ2020/burglar_v2.md

             power component?
-        cutting the cyber connection just prevents this from being hacked remotely- disconnects it from the network cutting the power connection powers down the whole camera. success- but somewhat destructive. central can notice it and send a tech cutting the alarm connection prevents alarm source from communicating with alarm central. attack alarm source: if there is a more detailed way to attack this, then this is the best attack. leave everything else intact, prevent it from alarming. example 2 (good): numeric keypad door lock / keycard lock
+        cutting the cyber connection just prevents this from being hacked remotely- disconnects it from the network cutting the power connection powers down the whole camera. success- but somewhat destructive. central can notice it and send a tech cutting the alarm connection prevents alarm source from communicating with alarm central. but it can still alert nearby guards. attack alarm source: if there is a more detailed way to attack this, then this is the best attack. leave everything else intact, prevent it from alarming. example 2 (good): numeric keypad door lock / keycard lock
         connections: cyber connection, ?door?